sensedeep/dynamodb-onetable/README.md

 When creating items, context properties are written to the database.
 When updating, context properties are not, only explicit attributes provided in the API `properties` parameter are written.

 Context properties take precedence over supplied `properties`.
 This is to prevent accidental updating of context keys.
-To force an update of context attributes, provide the context properties either by updating the context via `Table.setContext` or supplying an explicit context via `params.context`.
+To force an update of context attributes, provide the context properties either by updating the context via `Table.addContext`, replacing the context via `Table.setContext` or supplying an explicit context via `params.context` to the individual API.

 Use the `Table.setContext` method to initialize the context and `Table.clear` to reset.